 - The Grants Committee, with the guidance of the Academic Consultant, makes the final funding decisions and grants are awarded.

 - Applicants are notified of their grant status the month before the grant year begins.

-In each region, HFC establishes a partnership with a child welfare specialist known as the Academic Consultant.
+In each region, HFC establishes a partnership with child welfare specialists for each location known as the Academic Consultant (Click HERE).
 The Academic Consultants fulfill three important roles:

 - They train the Grants Committee members about child abuse.

 - They guide the Grants Committee through the grant selection process, ensuring that grant recipients provide high quality, best practice services in the prevention and treatment of child abuse and neglect.

 - They provide oversight and evaluation of HFC funded programs.

 WHAT WE EXPECT FROM YOU IF FUNDED

 - If there is a change to the original amount requested, grantees must submit an updated budget and logic model.